 or … Mould Wine for the initiated!

-Well, as I sit here huddled over my ancient pc, Santa’s little helper, fluffy hat on head and fleecy mittens on white knuckled hands (murder on the typing, so forgive me a spelling mistake or two!) my thoughts indisputably turn to winter warmers, and what could be better than a mulled wine?
-Few people can resist this rich, warm, and faintly exotic spicy tipple as it signifies the start of the festive season, good will and all that.
+Well, as I sit here huddled over my ancient pc, Santa’s little helper, fluffy hat on head and fleecy mittens on white-knuckled hands which don’t help my typing, so forgive me a spelling mistake or two!, my thoughts indisputably turn to winter warmers, and what could be better than a mulled wine?
+Few people can resist this rich, warm, and faintly exotic spicy tipple as it signifies the start of the festive season, goodwill and all that.
 This concoction has contributions from the UK, France, Cyprus, Greece, Poland and even the Lebanon, so a truly international draft that smells simply delicious.

 Makes 24 glasses or 22 if you allow for tasting 😉